Exploring Chameleon Alternatives & Competitors?

 However, it doesn’t support native mobile applications or desktop applications.
 It also only supports iFrames built within your applications.

-Whatfix supports all applications – from web and desktop apps, iFrames, and Citrix apps.
-Whatfix also has a mobile-first DAP offering that supports mobile app deployments.
+Whatfix supports all applications, including web and desktop apps, iFrames, and Citrix apps.
+It also has a mobile-first DAP offering that supports mobile app deployments.

 4. Pricing quickly becomes expensive as you create additional in-app experiences and your users scale

-Chameleon has a complicated usage-based pricing model that becomes very expensive as you scale and account for each additional user you onboard using their platform.
+Chameleon’s complicated usage-based pricing model becomes very expensive as you scale and account for each additional user you onboard using their platform.

 For example, if you have 5,000 monthly active users (MAUs) and you’re at a stage where you need A/B testing and goal tracking as part of your product intelligence strategy, Chameleon’s Growth tier will cost you $1,500 per month (or $18,000 annually); at 20,000 MAUs, without including A/B testing or goal tracking, you’re looking at $3,500 per month ($42,000 annually) for its “startup” tier.